GuerraXY/RobotMovingInMarsExercise/README.md

 ## Functionality

-The robot's initial position will always be t X: 1, Y: 1 facing NORTH.
+The robot's initial position will always be X: 1, Y: 1 facing NORTH.

 If the robot reaches the limits of the plateau the command must be ignored.